bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Speaker 1: 00:19:35

-the all sorts of different security trade-offs that you can make I think the most important thing is to be honest about them Yeah, but what I was asking is how are they going to make money because it sounds like if you peg a currency You can't pump it.
+the all sorts of different security trade-offs that you can make I think the most important thing is to be honest about them Yeah, but what I was asking is how are they going to make money because it sounds like if you peg a currency, you can't pump it.
-So is there a pre-line or are they like honest people?
+So is there a premined or are they like honest people?

 Speaker 0: 00:19:49